Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Density matrix evolution

-In evolution of the excited state population we could see a similar behavior that we observe for the steady states in Sec. \ref{sec:steady-states}, relating to the location of the peak of the environment spectral function and its response to changes of the environment frequency cut-off.
-Increasing of the coupling strength always speeds up the evolution (Figs.~\ref{fig:dm-evol-field}(b) and \ref{fig:dm-evol-htdrude}(b)), the steady state is reached faster.
-For the frequency cut-off the situation is more complex: for small cut-offs it takes more time to reach equilibrium and it is also true for large cut-offs, while for moderate cut-offs it takes less time (Figs.~\ref{fig:dm-evol-field}(a) and \ref{fig:dm-evol-htdrude}(a)), which clearly relates to magnitude of the distance between the peak of the environment spectral density and the TLS resonance frequency.
+The character of the TLS excited state population evolution can be explained in a way similar to the one that we used in Sec.~\ref{sec:steady-states} for explanation of the TLS steady states behavior.
+Here, the impact of the environment depends on the location of the peak of the environment spectral function, determined by the environment frequency cutoff.
+An increase of the coupling strength speeds up the evolution, causing the steady state to be reached faster (Figs.~\ref{fig:dm-evol-field}(b) and \ref{fig:dm-evol-htdrude}(b)).
+For the frequency cutoff the situation is more complex: for small cutoffs it takes more time to reach equilibrium same as for large cutoffs, while for moderate cutoffs it takes less time (Figs.~\ref{fig:dm-evol-field}(a) and \ref{fig:dm-evol-htdrude}(a)).
+Apparently it has close connections with the magnitude of the distance between the peak of the environment spectral density and the TLS resonance frequency.

-For a TLS interacting with the HT-Drude bath environment, only one minimum and one maximum of the excited state population could be seen well, for a wide range of frequency cut-offs \(\gamma_B\) (Fig.~\ref{fig:dm-evol-htdrude}(a)) and coupling strengths \(\Delta_B\) (Fig.~\ref{fig:dm-evol-htdrude}(b)).
-For small \(\gamma_B\) the difference between the minimum and the maximum is the biggest, and with the growth of \(\gamma_B\) it gradually vanishes: the minimum slowly rises, the maximum lowers, but much faster, until they disappear; after this, the curve evenly rises, falling down to the steady value of the excited state population.
-The main difference between the RWA and non-RWA evolutions lies in the value of the first minimum.
-For the RWA dynamics and strong couplings it is deeper and drops lower than the stationary value, while for the non-RWA dynamics it gradually vanishes when the coupling strength increases, lying strictly above the stationary value.
+For the TLS interacting with the HT-Drude bath environment, only one minimum and one maximum of the excited state population could be seen well for a wide range of frequency cutoffs \(\gamma_B\) (Fig.~\ref{fig:dm-evol-htdrude}(a)) and coupling strengths \(\Delta_B\) (Fig.~\ref{fig:dm-evol-htdrude}(b)).
+For small \(\gamma_B\) the difference between the minimum and the maximum is the biggest, and with growth of \(\gamma_B\) it gradually vanishes: the minimum slowly rises, the maximum lowers, but much faster, until they disappear; after this, the curve exhibits no oscillations.
+The main difference between evolution for the RWA coupling and the non-RWA coupling with the bath resides in the value of the first minimum.
+For strong RWA couplings it is deeper and drops lower than the stationary value, while for the non-RWA couplings it gradually vanishes when the coupling strength increases, remaining strictly above the stationary value.
 Because the maximum lowers too, the difference between the maximum and the minimum has a clear extremum.
-In overall, the non-RWA dynamics seems like a smoothed version of the RWA dynamics.
-The bath temperature influences the dynamics via the stationary states (Fig.~\ref{fig:steady-states}(c)).
+Overall, the non-RWA evolution resembles a smoothed version of the RWA evolution.
+The bath temperature influences the dynamics mainly by adjusting via the stationary states (Fig.~\ref{fig:steady-states}(c)).